 Making the deadline for filing the publication report is very important because of potential personal liability for the directors of the Dutch company and the risk of penalties.
 ABiLiTieS Trust will monitor all deadlines for you so you will not need to worry about this.

-What does the bookkeeping and accounting of a BV costs?
+What does the bookkeeping and accounting of a Dutch company cost?

 The accounting standard is an important factor.
 The notes to the financial statements are a lot more extensive under IFRS than under Dutch GAAP.
-Therefore the application of IFRS is more expensive.
-The use of Dutch GAAP for a Dutch company whereby there is a consolidation at a higher level under IFRS should in principle possible.
+As a result, the application of IFRS is more expensive.
+The use of Dutch GAAP for a Dutch company can be combined with a consolidation at a higher level under IFRS.

-The size of the Dutch company is relevant because for medium and large sized companies an audit and consolidation can be required.
-The size of a company is determind on the basis of the parameters: number of employees, turnover and assets.
-Hereby the number of employees, turnover and assets of (in)direct subsidiaires also have to be taken into account.
+The size of the Dutch company is relevant because an audit and consolidation can be required for medium and large sized companies.
+The size of a company is determined on the basis of three parameters: number of employees, turnover and assets.
+The figures of (in)direct subsidiaires have to be taken into account too.

-In case of a consolidation at a higher level, there is possibly an exemption from audit/consolidation.
-Under article 2:408 Dutch civil code allows under such circumstance to determine the size of the Dutch company without assessing the subsidiaries.
-Many holding companies qualify micro or small sized under application of this section.
+In case of a consolidation at a higher level, there can be an exemption from audit/consolidation.
+Article 2:408 Dutch civil code allows under such circumstances to determine the size of the Dutch company without assessing the subsidiaries.
+Many holding companies qualify micro or small sized under this exemption.

-The activity level of the business, i.e. the number of agreements and invoices determines the number of bookings.
+The activity level of the business, i.e. the number of agreements, invoices and personnel determines the number of bookings.
 Nowadays many processes can be automated.
-Though still the activity level is an important factor in the final reporting expenses.
+Nevertheless, the activity level is an important factor in the final reporting expenses.

 The use of capital is less laborious than loans.
-Therefore, the use of capital often brings savings on bookkeeping and accounting expenses in comparison to financing.
+Thus, funding with equity often brings savings on bookkeeping and accounting expenses in comparison to loans.